Web-Context/pytxserver/README.md

 ## A smart and fast web server

-Our new web server rely on the bottle framwork and the cherrypy http multi-threading server.
+Our new web server rely on the bottle framework and the cherrypy http multi-threading server. for the data side, you will need a mongodb server.
+Data are initialized at startup.

 to be able to start the server.py :